-- Are of national benefit through its strategic aim to support and promote The City as the world leader in international financial and professional services. - Are of importance to Greater London and its environs as well as to the City itself, for example: work in surrounding boroughs supporting education, training and employment opportunities; numerous green spaces; wholesale markets providing fish (Billingsgate) and meat (Smithfield); independent schools (City of London School, City of London School for Girls and City of London Freemen's School); sponsoring Academies across London; and the Guildhall School of Music & Drama (GSMD).
+- Are of national benefit through its strategic aim to support and promote The City as the world leader in international financial and professional services. - Are of importance to Greater London and its environs as well as to the City itself, for example: work in surrounding boroughs supporting education, training and employment opportunities; numerous green spaces; wholesale markets providing fish (Billingsgate) and meat (Smithfield); 4 independent schools; sponsoring Academies across London; and the Guildhall School of Music & Drama (GSMD).